Catalog of Mock Stellar Streams in Milky Way-Like Galaxies: Results

 \subsection{Thin vs. Wide Streams}

 Figure~\ref{fig:phi1phi2plots} shows how standard deviation in $\phi_1$, $\phi_2$, $\mu_{\phi_1}$\footnote{Here and in the rest of the paper, we use $\mu_{\phi_1}$ as shorthand for $\mu_{\phi_1}\cos{\phi_2}$.}, and $\mu_{\phi_2}$ vary as a function of distance to the Galactic center, as would be observed from Earth.
 Here, $\sigma_{\phi_1}$ characterizes the length of the stream, and $\sigma_{\phi_2}$ characterizes its width.
-These statistics are calculated for the stars in each stream that are below our fiducial magnitude cut, $g < 24.5$.
+For the proper motion dispersions and stream length, we calculate each quantity by rotating into the stream frame and computing the standard deviation of $\mu_{\phi_1}, \mu_{\phi_2}, $ and $\phi_1$.
+For the width of the stream, we first use \texttt{agama} to fit a spline to the stream track in $(\phi_1, \phi_2)$ coordinates and calculate the standard deviation from the fitted track.
+These statistics are calculated only using the stars in each stream that are below our fiducial magnitude cut, $g < 25$.

 We distinguish here between what we consider wide streams (open circles) and thin streams (filled circles).
+While wide streams often in the literature refer to dwarf galaxy streams, here we take wide streams to be GC streams which have undergone significant heating due to their orbit.
 These two groups are classified in the following way: first, we rotate each stream into galactocentric $(\phi_1, \phi_2)$ coordinates.
 This is done to emphasize the heating caused by an orbit being close to the Galactic center, and to de-emphasize observation effects, such as a stream with a blob-like morphology which appears thin due to its distance from the Earth.
 Any stream with $\sigma_{\phi_2}$ exceeding $10^{\circ}$ is considered a wide stream, which captures features that are too thick to be traditionally classified as a thin stream.
 Then we make a cumulative distribution of the ratio of a stream's width to its length, $\sigma_{\phi_2}/\sigma_{\phi_1}$, in Figure~\ref{fig:thin}.
 Based on the flattening of the CDF gradient, we classify thin streams as having $\sigma_{\phi_2}/\sigma_{\phi_1} < 0.4$, corresponding to axis ratio greater than 2.5:1.
 We also repeated this procedure with an initial cut of $\sigma_{\phi_s}$ exceeding $5^{\circ}$ to check if our choice of initial cut significantly affects the CDF.
 As can be seen from Figure~\ref{fig:thin}, there is a minimal difference between an initial cut of 5 or 10 degrees; for our classification we use 10 degrees.